How we enrich the curriculum

 • Safe play and sensory centres

-• Walking and visiting Pets Corner at the local park
+• Walking and visiting the local parks

 Shining in our community